 \subsection{Related work}

-Rotor walk was first studied in \cite{WLB96} as a model of mobile agents exploring a new territoty, and in \cite{PDDK96} as a model of self-organized criticality~\cite{BTW88}.
+Rotor walk was first studied in \cite{WLB96} as a model of mobile agents exploring a new territoty, and in \cite{PDDK96} as an example of self-organized criticality~\cite{BTW88}.
 It was rediscovered several times by researchers from different disciplines~(e.g., \cite{RSW98, DTW03, Pro03}).
 We refer the reader to \cite{HLM08} for an excellent introduction and a detailed history of this subject.

 The wired spanning forest was first constructed by Pemantle~\cite{Pem91} as an infinite volume limit of the uniform spanning tree of finite graphs.
-Other methods to construct the wired spanning forest include Wilson's algorithm~(see \cite{Wil96,BLPS01}) that uses loop-erased random walks~\cite{Law80}, and Aldous-Broder algorithm (see \cite{Bro89,Ald90,Hut18}).
+Other methods to construct the wired spanning forest include Wilson's algorithm~(see \cite{Wil96,BLPS01}) that uses loop-erased random walks~\cite{Law80}, and the Aldous-Broder algorithm (see \cite{Bro89,Ald90,Hut18}).
 We refer the reader to \cite[Section~10]{LP16} for a detailed discussion regarding this subject.

-The phenomenon in Theorem~\ref{theorem: rotor walk stationarity} (where an object related to the wired spanning forest is invariant under the dynamics of the particle system) had previously been shown for sandpile~\cite{JR08} and (one-step) random walk with local memory~\cite{CGLL18}.
+The phenomenon in Theorem~\ref{theorem: rotor walk stationarity} (where the wired spanning forest is invariant under the dynamics of the particle system) had previously been shown for sandpile~\cite{JR08} and (one-step) random walk with local memory~\cite{CGLL18}.
 These particle systems are notably all examples of abelian networks~\cite{BL16}.
-It is still unknown if all these results are consequences of a universal principle that belongs in the general framework of abelian networks.
+It is still unknown if all these results are consequences of a universal principle that holds for all abelian networks.

-Other rotor configurations for which the corresponding escape rate satisfy \eqref{equation: escape rate} had been constructed for trees by Angel and Holroyd in \cite{AH11}, for $\Zb^d$ by He in \cite{He14}, and for all graphs by Chan in \cite{Chan18esc}.
+Other rotor configurations for which the corresponding escape rate satisfy \eqref{equation: escape rate} had been constructed for trees by Angel and Holroyd in \cite{AH11}, for $\Zb^d$ by He in \cite{He14}, and for all graphs by Chan in \cite{Cha20}.
 Note that the escape rate of a rotor walk with an arbitrary initial rotor configuration is at most equal to the escape rate of the simple random walk (see \cite[Theorem~10]{HP10}), and the former can be strictly smaller than the latter (see \cite{AH12}).

-Other aspects of rotor walk that had been studied in the literature include recurrence and transience~\cite{LL09,AH12,HMSH15}, scaling limit~\cite{LP08,LP09}, range ~\cite{FLP16,HSH19,HS18}, escape rate~\cite{FGLP14}, and its performance in simulating the simple random walk~\cite{CDST06, CS06, DF09, HP10}.
+Other aspects of rotor walk that had been studied in the literature include recurrence and transience~\cite{LL09,AH12,HMSH15}, scaling limit~\cite{LP08,LP09}, range ~\cite{FLP16,HSH20a,HSH20b}, escape rate~\cite{FGLP14}, and its performance in simulating the simple random walk~\cite{CDST06, CS06, DF09, HP10}.